padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 export PYTHONPATH=`pwd`/src/main/python
 ```

-🔘 Building a model takes a long time.
+🔘 Building a model may take a long time.
 Depending on the data volume along with the `epochs`, `neurons`, and `batch_size` values, it can take a few seconds to over an hour.
-This bundle includes models that have been prebuilt with `epochs=100`, `neurons=1`, and `batch_size=1`.
+This bundle includes models that have been prebuilt with `epochs=1000`, `neurons=64`, and `batch_size=1`.
 Note that since the simulator adds randomness to jitters, tunning these parameters may not necessarily yield better outcomes, but may significantly reduce the execution time.
 You are encourged to try different values.

 The `build_app` script that you executed in the [Preparing Environment](#preparing-environment) section has already placed the prebuilt models in the `data/ml_results` directory where the models are generated.
 This means you can start forecasting data without building models.
-You can manually copy the models as follows.
+If needed, You can manually copy the models as follows.

 ❗ CAUTION: The following will overwrite the existing models.